-Doctors usually treat co-occurring anxiety and bipolar disorders with medication first.
+Doctors usually treat co-occurring bipolar and anxiety disorders with medication first.
 They may initially prescribe a mood stabilizer to address your bipolar disorder.

-Therapy can be a safer way to treat anxiety in people who are taking mood-stabilizing medications.
-It gives a person an alternative to using antidepressants, which may cause adverse effects.
+Therapy can be a safer way to treat anxiety in people who are already taking mood-stabilizing medications.
+It gives a person an alternative to using antidepressants, which may cause negative effects.

 Some common types of therapy used to treat anxiety co-occurring with bipolar disorder include:

-- Cognitive-behavioral therapy (CBT) is a short-term form of psychotherapy focused on changing behaviors to diminish anxiety.
+- Cognitive behavioral therapy (CBT).
+Cognitive behavioral therapy (CBT) is a short-term form of psychotherapy focused on changing behaviors to diminish anxiety.

-- Family therapy can be used to reduce levels of distress within a family that may contribute to or be caused by a person’s symptoms.
+- Family therapy.
+Family therapy can be used to reduce levels of distress within a family that may contribute to or be caused by a person’s symptoms.

-- Relaxation techniques can help a person develop ways of coping with stressors that affect anxiety and mood.
+- Relaxation techniques.
+Relaxation techniques can help a person develop ways of coping with stressors that affect anxiety and mood.

-- Interpersonal and social rhythm therapy involves scheduling and record-keeping.
-It may help a person with both conditions maintain stability and avoid swings in anxiety and mood.
+- Interpersonal and social rhythm therapy.
+This type of therapy involves scheduling and record-keeping.
+It may help a person with both conditions maintain stability and avoid changes in anxiety and mood.

 Living with bipolar disorder is tough, but it can be even more challenging if you’re also living with an anxiety disorder.
 While these are lifelong conditions, it’s possible to treat both and increase your quality of life.

 Once you begin treatment, make sure to communicate regularly with your healthcare providers.